Cyclic Sieving for Plane Partitions and Symmetry: Rowmotion for triangular posets

 First let us explain how to relate $\talltriangle_n$ to the rectangle, which is very easy.

-\begin{lemma} There is a $\mathrm{Row}$-equivariant bijection between $\mathrm{PP}^{m}(\talltriangle_n)$ and the subset of $\pi \in \mathrm{PP}^{m}(n\times n)$ for which $\mathrm{Tr}(\pi) = \pi$. \end{lemma} \begin{proof} This is basically proved by Grinberg-Roby in~\cite[\S9]{grinberg2015birational2}.
+\begin{Lemma} There is a $\mathrm{Row}$-equivariant bijection between $\mathrm{PP}^{m}(\talltriangle_n)$ and the subset of those $\pi \in \mathrm{PP}^{m}(n\times n)$ for which $\mathrm{Tp}(\pi) = \pi$. \end{Lemma} \begin{proof} This is basically proved by Grinberg--Roby in~\cite[Section~9]{grinberg2015birational2}.
 They were working at the birational level; the result we want, at the piecewise-linear level, is even simpler than what they did.